influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   ## Setting to "0s" will disable the health check (not recommended in production)
   health_check_interval = "10s"
   ## HTTP basic authentication details.
-  ## If you are using authentication within your Elasticsearch cluster,
-  ## you need to create a account and create a role with at least the manage role in the Cluster Privileges category.
-  ## Overwise, your account will not be able to connect to your Elasticsearch cluster and send logs to your cluster.
-  ## After that, you need to add "create_indice" and "write" permission to your specific index pattern.
   # username = "telegraf"
   # password = "mypassword"